Villa Theatre: Finding a New Purpose

+Transformation into a Rug Gallery

-In 2004 the Villa became a rug gallery with a sale of the theater to Dr. Hamid Adib, owner of Adib's Rug Gallery.
-Adib wanted to create a museum-like atmosphere, where people could enjoy the fine craftsmanship and elegant beauty of Persian and Oriental rugs and at the same time relive the history of the Villa.
+In 2004, the Villa became a rug gallery with a sale of the theater to Dr. Hamid Adib, owner of Adib's Rug Gallery.
+Dr. Adib wanted to create a museum-like atmosphere, where people could enjoy the fine craftsmanship and elegant beauty of Persian and Oriental rugs while also reconnecting with the rich history of the Villa.

+Today, Adib's Rug Gallery is a thriving family business that spans generations.
+Ray Adib, alongside Dr. Hamid Adib and the next generation including Medi, Hamed, Amir, and Amin Adib, collectively celebrate half a century of success.
+They manage both the original family showroom in Walnut Creek and the iconic Villa Theatre showroom in Salt Lake City, carrying forward a legacy of passion and dedication to fine rugs.